daattali/beautiful-jekyll/_posts/2021-03-01-mpc-oblivious-transfer.md

 #### MPC protocols

 Computation of the function $\mathcal{F}$ is carried out collaboratively through what is called an MPC protocol.
 This protocol dictates how parties share information to provide secure computation.
-We assume that pairs of parties can synchronously communicate on authenticated and private channels.
+We assume that pairs of parties can synchronously communicate on authenticated and secure channels.

 Through execution of a given protocol, each party obtains what is called a **view**: this contains the party's own input as well as the record of the execution of each protocol step.
-As previously stated, the goal of MPC is to ensure that each party's view, or any subset of party's views reveals no more information than what can be infered through their inputs and the function's output.
+As previously stated, the goal of MPC is to ensure that each party's view, or any subset of party's views, reveals no more information than what can be infered through their inputs and the function's output.
 The threat model under which this must hold is discussed next.

 #### Threat models